Alive (Pearl Jam song): Release and reception

 Steve Huey of Allmusic said that while "Alive" has a "big, stadium-ready chorus," it also is "subtler, less macho, and less grandiose than true arena rock."
 Regarding the song's guitar solo, Huey said, "It adds a final epic touch to the song, as though the lyric-centered part of the song simply wasn't enough to achieve complete catharsis."
 Stephen M. Deusner of Pitchfork Media said that "'Alive' remains potent not only because Vedder touches on some seriously transgressive shit here (dead fathers, hints at incest, survivor guilt), but mostly because the band rock the hell out of that coda."
 In 2021, American Songwriter and Kerrang each ranked the song number two on their lists of the greatest Pearl Jam songs.

 "Alive" is featured in the 2007 video game, SingStar Amped, for the PlayStation 2.
 The song is also featured in the 2008 video game, Rock Band 2.
 In March 2009, the rest of the album Ten was also made available as downloadable content for the Rock Band series.
 A live version of "Alive" taken from the band's September 20, 1992, concert was made available as a downloadable bonus track for the Rock Band series for those who purchased the Ten re-release through Best Buy.

 In July 2009, Australian radio station Triple J polls the Hottest 100 of All Time which "Alive" was voted #25 on the list, although the song was voted higher in the 1998 hottest 100 of all-time list at #3.
-It was listed at No. 416 on Rolling Stone's "Top 500 Best Songs of All Time" in 2021.
+In 2021, it was ranked number 416 on Rolling Stones list of the "500 Greatest Songs of All Time".